When you’re looking at Florida villas for sale with a view to buying one, questions on finance are naturally high on the agenda.

 You can, but financing any of the Florida villas for sale that you see with an American loan requires you to be put in contact with a specialist lender.
 The number of lenders who will loan to foreign nationals is limited.
 You would need help to find the right person.

-Regular lenders (banks) won’t lend to foreign nationals, it’s a highly specialist field.
+Most of the regular lenders (banks) won’t lend to foreign nationals, it’s a highly specialist field.
 Rather than banks, viable financiers are called mortgage lenders or investors; it’s a little different than in the UK.

 What’s the process?